Updated: May 2008

 7.1) The Composer Remembered in London & Dublin

-7.2 Balfe's Final Opera
+7.2 Balfe's Final Work

-Balfe had nearly completed his final opera, The Knight of the Leopard - based on Sir Walter Scott's work, "The Talisman", in 1870 when he died.
+Balfe had nearly completed his final opera, The Knight of the Leopard - based on Sir Walter Scott's work, "The Talisman," in 1870 when he died.

 _________________________________________________________